BMDragon/TPCDriver/README.md

-## Limitations
+## Limitations and assumptions

-Assumes MIP
+Assumes minimum ionizing particle (MIP), and so has a fixed photons per meter in the Driver.

-Assumes particle travels at near speed of light (299,792,457 m/s)
+Assumes particle travels at near speed of light (c - 1 = 299,792,457 m/s).

+Assumes &tau; for both scintillation paths (6 ns and 1.6 &mu;s).

+Since the code is very memory intensive, realistic simulations with a large number of photons may not compile properly as they would exceed the API's available memory usage.